cel2712/kubernetes.github.io/docs/setup/pick-right-solution.md

 When you are ready to scale up to more machines and higher availability, a [hosted solution](#hosted-solutions) is the easiest to create and maintain.

-[Turnkey cloud solutions](#turnkey-cloud-solutions) require only a few commands to create and cover a wide range of cloud providers.
+[Turn-key Cloud Solutions](#turn-key-cloud-solutions) require only a few commands to create and cover a wide range of cloud providers.

 If you already have a way to configure hosting resources, use [kubeadm](/docs/getting-started-guides/kubeadm/) to easily bring up a cluster with a single command per machine.

-[Custom solutions](#custom-solutions) vary from step-by-step instructions to general advice for setting up a Kubernetes cluster from scratch.
+[Custom Solutions](#custom-solutions) vary from step-by-step instructions to general advice for setting up a Kubernetes cluster from scratch.

 * TOC